Snapped Ankles: History

 The group's first release specifically for The Leaf Label, 12-inch EP The Best Light Is The Last Light, was released in June 2017, with debut album Come Play the Trees following that September.
 The Quietus described the album as "propulsive and angular", praised it as "the embodiment of the weird, wonderful and true ecology of it all, presented by a bunch of folks dressed like ditches" and compared the band to "a pagan Can or a forested Fall".

 Loud and Quiet describe the album as "hyperactive post-punk for the ailing state of the nation" and "bounding forward uncannily like The Fall's recent work".
 In December 2017, Electronic Sounds placed the album at number 9 in their top 30 albums of the year and The Quietus at 14 in their list of 100.

 Snapped Ankles released Violations, an EP of cover versions, for Record Store Day 2018.
 It was released on limited edition vinyl and featured songs by The Fugs, Can, Joey Beltram and The Comateens.
 Their second album Stunning Luxury was released on The Leaf Label on 1 March 2019.
 Described as a "10-song Gang of Four style takedown of modern capitalism" and "a stridently political album that loses neither its sense of humour nor its capacity for bangers", the album's themes and settings are based in the city and suburbs rather than the forests of 2017's Come Play The Trees.
 The album's lyrics attacks gentrification and other aspects of modern city life.
 The Quietus placed the album at #16 in their Albums Of The Year 2019.

 The band's first live album, 21 Metres to Hebden Bridge, was released in September 2020.
-Named after the distance between the pool table and stage at The Trades Club in Hebden Bridge, where it was recorded in October 2020, the album was released for the delayed Record Store Day 2020.
+Named after the distance between the pool table and stage at The Trades Club in Hebden Bridge, where it was recorded in October 2019, the album was released for the delayed Record Store Day 2020.

 Snapped Ankles' third studio album, Forest Of Your Problems, was released on The Leaf Label in July 2021.
-The was Rough Trade's Album of the Month, and they described it as the group's "most spellbinding potion of woodwose krautrock to date" and a "bewitching and hypnotic incantation with swirling melodies, primal rhythm and feral funk that harks back to the feeling of possessed mania of Can or Joy Division."
+It was Rough Trade's Album of the Month, and they described it as the group's "most spellbinding potion of woodwose krautrock to date" and a "bewitching and hypnotic incantation with swirling melodies, primal rhythm and feral funk that harks back to the feeling of possessed mania of Can or Joy Division."
 Loud and Quiet gave the album 8/10 and described it as a "Goat-meets-The Fall soundworld that perfectly captures the group’s psychotic, eerie vision".

+Hard Times Furious Dancing, the band's fifth studio album, was released on The Leaf Label on 28th March 2025.